By Stacy Lewis on December 14, 2012

 * I feel compelled to put a disclaimer here, in that these activities are recommended specifically for Orlando, based on how he experiences the world and where he might need more support.
 While these activities are simple and somewhat commonplace, they are not necessarily beneficial for everyone.
 That is what my Handle practitioner told us when we met with her.
 Thank you for keeping this in mind!

-Here is my sliver of the internet, where I share the salty-sweet of raising two young boys (ages 10 and 7).
-I write about mindfulness, homeschooling, and our everyday shenanigans...
-Join me in the ever-evolving flow of relating peacefully — to ourselves and others.
+And, of course, right here, on this sliver of the internet, is where I share the salty-sweet of raising two boys and write about mindfulness, homeschooling, and our everyday shenanigans...
 Read more.

 I'd love to hear from you... email me